shinken-solutions/shinken/doc/source/05_thebasics/configure-shinken.rst

     * user: User used by the daemon to run.
 By default shinken.
     * group: Group of the user.
 By default shinken.
     * idontcareaboutsecurity: If set to 1, you can run it under the root account.
 But seriously: do not to this.
 The default is 0 of course.
     * daemon_enabled : If set to 0, the daemon won't run.
-Useful for distributed setups where you only need a poller for example.
+For example, in distributed setups where you only need a poller.
     * use_ssl=0
     * #certs_dir=etc/certs
     * #ca_cert=etc/certs/ca.pem